explosion/spacy-course/chapters/en/slides/chapter4_01_training-updating-models.md

 Because the entity recognizer predicts entities _in context_, it also needs to be trained on entities _and_ their surrounding context.

-The easiest way to do this is to show the model a text and a list of character offsets.
-For example, "iPhone X" is a gadget, starts at character 0 and ends at character 8.
+The easiest way to do this is to show the model a text and entity spans. spaCy can be updated from regular `Doc` objects with entities annotated as the `doc.ents`.
+For example, "iPhone X" is a gadget, starts at token 0 and ends at token 1.

 It's also very important for the model to learn words that _aren't_ entities.